efabless/BusWrap/README.md

 ```
 ### Port Definitions

 IP Port definitions.
 The Verilog ports it is a digital soft IP or the macro pins if hard macro.
-For an example:
+For example:
 ```yaml
 ports:
   - name: "data_in"